-Note:

-B&B: Balled and Burlapped
+Note: B&B: Balled and BurlappedTrees: a minimum of two species of trees must be planted, one of which is a conifer.
+Conifer and other tree species must cover the entire landscape area at the spacing given in Table V - 2.1.

 - a.
-Trees: a minimum of two species of trees must be planted, one of which is a conifer.
-Conifer and other tree species must cover the entire landscape area at the spacing given in Table 2.1. - b.
 Shrubs: a minimum of two species of shrubs shall be planted.
-Space plants to cover the entire landscape area, excluding points where trees are planted. - c.
+Space plants to cover the entire landscape area, excluding points where trees are planted. - b.
 Groundcover: a minimum of two species of ground cover shall be planted.
 Space plants so as to cover the entire landscape area, excluding points where trees or shrubs are planted.